 - (1) All instructional staff is expected to maintain continuing competency.
-Instructional staff shall provide the school on a regular basis, but not less than every three (3) years, with sufficient and recent educational and employment/work experience to assure up-to-date knowledge of content and practice to continue teaching in the occupational field for which they are employed to teach. - (2) Competency must be documented and demonstrated by successful completion of courses from accredited colleges or universities or board approved schools, occupational experience, workshops/seminars or continuing education approved by a regulatory agency, organization or recognized professional association, or school directed education/training, and by a written annual performance evaluation of the instructor performed by the school director or other authorized school representative.
-The performance evaluation must include, at a minimum, an evaluation of the instructor's effectiveness in meeting the stated objectives of the course and his/her performance with respect to properly and accurately maintaining and handling all student records for which the instructor is responsible under school policy, including but not limited to attendance and grades and/or satisfactory completion of lessons, courses or training programs. - (3) Where applicable, all instructional staff shall maintain an active, and in good-standing current license, certification, registration, or similar regulatory credential as required by governmental regulatory agencies or industry standards to practice in the occupational field. - (4) In respect to instructional staff of minor students (under the age of sixteen), in order to continue to be deemed competent, said instructor may not be judicially determined to have committed, nor pled guilty or nolo contendere to a felony or misdemeanor described in § 22-60.5-107(2)(b) or 2.5(a), C.R.S. or any other crime of moral turpitude, after his or her hire date by the school.
-Such change in instructor criminal history must be reported to the school not later than ten (10) calendar days from the date of entry of a judicial adjudication or court acceptance of a guilty plea or nolo contendere plea to a felony or misdemeanor described in § 22-60.5-107(2)(b) or 2.5(a), C.R.S. or any other crime of moral turpitude.
-A school employing an instructor with such a post-hire change in criminal history must report to the Division in writing not later than twenty (20) calendar days from the receipt of instructor notice.
-The school's report to the Division shall include the complete name of the instructor, the nature of the change on criminal history, and the date and content of the adjudication or plea entry.
-The instructor may be required by the Division to submit additional information, including, but not limited to, sufficient court documents identifying the circumstances surrounding the charges and plea, and adjudication.
-The Division, upon notice, shall conduct a timely review of; issue a Director Decision and afford appeal rights in accordance with the procedure outlined in Rule III.E.2(b)(3)(a)(iii).
+Instructional staff shall provide the school on a regular basis, but not less than every three (3) years, with sufficient and recent educational and employment/work experience to assure up-to-date knowledge of content and practice to continue teaching in the occupational field for which they are employed to teach. - (2) Competency must be documented and demonstrated by successful completion of courses from accredited colleges or universities or board approved schools, occupational experience, workshops/seminars, or continuing education approved by a regulatory agency, organization or recognized professional association, or school directed education/training, and by a written annual performance evaluation of the instructor performed by the school director or other authorized school representative.
+The performance evaluation must include, at a minimum, an evaluation of the instructor's effectiveness in meeting the stated objectives of the course and his/her performance with respect to properly and accurately maintaining and handling all student records for which the instructor is responsible under school policy, including but not limited to attendance and grades and/or satisfactory completion of lessons, courses, or training programs. - (3) Where applicable, all instructional staff shall maintain an active, and in good-standing current license, certification, registration, or similar regulatory credential as required by governmental regulatory agencies or industry standards to practice in the occupational field.